njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

-# Portfolio Project - Mint Classics Company EDA
+# Portfolio Project - Exploratory Data Analysis for Mint Classics Company

 ## Introduction
 The presented project was to take the role of an entry-level data analyst, and perform an exploratory data analysis for the fictional Mint Classics Company.
 The goal of which is to